nplrkn/alsoran/documentation/backlog.md

 -----FREE5GC DEMO------
 - free5GC demo can register 2 (N?)
 UEs
 - GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP

+# MEDIUM TERM
+- Selection and stickiness of SCTP streams
+- Triangular redirection and upstream messages on old binding
+- Sample userplane
+- Dockerfiles and Helm charts
+- Distributed timers and failure path cleanup mechanism

 # DONE
 - 1st worker initializes NG interface and 2nd worker joins in